-In pursuing real development it is important to recognize the capability traps of many governments and organs of the state.
-Capability traps holdings many governments back are related to isomorphic mimicry where governments copy best practice solutions from other countries that make them look more capable even if they are not more capable and premature load bearing where governments adopt new mechanisms that they cannot actually make work, given weak extant capacities.
+In pursuing real development, it is crucial to recognise the capability traps of many governments and organs of the State.
+Capability traps holdings many governments back are related to isomorphic mimicry where governments copy best practice solutions from other countries that make them look more capable even if they are not more capable and premature load bearing where governments adopt new mechanisms that they cannot do work, given weak extant capacities.
 (Therefore) "Importing "best practices" and placing unrealistic expectations on the presumption that the level of performance and pace of change achieved elsewhere is possible everywhere, including "here", is a temptation".

-A.2.
-Development Cooperation towards Building New Developmental State carried out by NDSs and cooperation reinforce each other in a continual process of change and development.
-In such a dynamic relationship, regional cooperation supports both the building of the NDS and the successful achievement of its objectives.
-The NDS in DCs in turn enhances and shapes the benefits of cooperation.
+A.2 Development Cooperation towards Building New Developmental State The benefits of cooperation (regional, South-South, North-South) will be most incredible when a dynamic relationship is established in which policies carried out by NDSs and cooperation reinforce each other in a continual process of change and development.
+In such a dynamic relationship, regional cooperation supports the building of the NDS and the achievement of its objectives.
+The NDS in DCs, in turn, enhances and shapes the benefits of cooperation.